zeek/zeek/doc/frameworks/logging.rst

 Other Writers
 -------------

-Bro supports the following output formats other than ASCII:
+Bro supports the following built-in output formats other than ASCII:

 .. toctree::
    :maxdepth: 1

-   logging-dataseries
-   logging-elasticsearch
    logging-input-sqlite

+Further formats are available as external plugins.